bauermax/photobox/README.md

   - The python program for the photobox
   - The php server sources to host your photos
-  - The 3D model for the photobox (coming soon...)
+  - The 3D model for the photobox

 # Python side